Kahn/freetel/freepbx-sandbox/README.txt

 1/ Consider patch/freepbx.patch (for FreePBX) & patch/common.patch
    (for PEAR/DB).
 Patches are explained at the end of Makefile (freepbx-make-patch target).

+   Please note that some of the patches contain some hard-coded information (e.g. changed paths), for example:

+     admin/cdr/lib/defines.php (DBNAME & DBTYPE lines)
+     install_amp (AMP_CONF)
+     retrieve_conf (AMP_CONF)

+   This is a consequence of the sandbox method I am using, and in some cases current FreePBX sqlite3 support (e.g. the Asterisk CDR database is hard coded in several places rather than being set in amportal.conf).
+If checking into FreePBX source control this part of the patch should not be applied.
+I will try and work out a better way to generate patches in future.

 2/ It might be better to store the CDR database parameters in amportal.conf rather than hard coding them in